nagasudhirpulla/taming_python/blog/skills/keycloak_password_otp.md

 ### Enable and configure Two factor Authentication in Keycloak
 -  By default two factor authentication is disabled in a Keycloak realm
-- Two factor authentication can be enabled in the Authentication menu, Flows tab, browser f
+- Two factor authentication can be enabled in the Authentication menu, Flows tab, browser flow as shown below

 ```bash
 # Database